slavyano4kaa/pulsar/README.md

 - **Loader** — shows a draggable in-game window, validates the key format `PULSAR-XXXX-XXXX-XXXX`, performs HWID binding checks, and establishes a Diffie-Hellman handshake with the server.
 - **Server** — validates the license, checks session limits (anti-double-session), and returns XOR-encrypted Lua bytecode.
-- **FiOne VM** — a custom Lua 5.1 bytecode interpreter written in Luau that executes the main script in a sandboxed environment, making static analysis significantly harder.
+- **VM** — a custom Lua 5.1 bytecode interpreter written in Luau that executes the main script in a sandboxed environment, making static analysis significantly harder.

 ---